5 Pet door training Instructions for Dogs and Cats

 4. Make sure the Flap is the Correct Size

 There might be nothing more awkward than getting stuck in somewhere you don’t fit.
 Before installing your item, make sure your pet will be able to fit through that opening.
+Watch how they go through and judge their comfort level.
+This is also where you might see the difference in training dog to use the dog door versus the cats.
+Cats tend be more timid and cautious.
 If they get stuck mid-way, they definitely cannot train to use it!

 5. Adapt to the different Flaps